sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 In this step, you create a new subaccount for your Kyma runtime.

 > **NOTE:** In an SAP BTP **trial account**, a subaccount with Kyma entitlement is already preconfigured.
-You could create another subaccount in trial, but you it will not have unused entitlements to use Kyma.
+You could create another subaccount in trial, but it will not have unused entitlements to use Kyma.
 You need to delete the Kyma entitlement in the preconfigured subaccount first.

-1. Navigate to your Global Account home page.
+1. Navigate to your Global Account homepage.
 Select **Create > Subaccount**.

    ![Create a new subaccount](images/22_1_createsub.png)